adap/flower/doc/source/how-to-run-flower-in-docker.rst

   `SSL <https://flower.dev/docs/framework/how-to-run-flower-in-docker.html#enabling-ssl-for-secure-connections>`_
   when deploying to a production environment.

-You can use ``--help`` to view all available flags that the server provides:
+You can use ``--help`` to view all available flags that the server supports:

 .. code-block:: bash